-3.Wait, you mean some Christians, or believers, will go to hell?
+3.Wait, you mean some Christians, or believers, will miss Heaven?

-Yes, that’s what He said.
-Right before Jesus made that “will of My Father” statement, He discussed the broad and narrow gates.
+Yes, that’s what Jesus said.
+Right before He made that “will of My Father” statement, Jesus discussed the broad and narrow gates.
 Remember, “… the gate is small and the way is narrow that leads to life, and there are few who find it.”
 Only a few will make it, and that is because only a few will “do the will of My Father who is in Heaven.”

 4.Isn’t that legalistic?